Xilinx-CNS/ebpf_asm/README.md

 An equate can be redefined; the new value takes effect from the following line.
 This could also be confusing, so maybe you shouldn't do it.

+#### .globl

+`.globl name` specifies that the label `name:` should create a global, rather than local, symbol; it is only needed for labels in text, not data, sections.

+The scope of the directive is the containing section; a .globl in one section does not affect similar labels in other sections.

+A warning will be written to stderr for any `.globl` whose referenced label does not exist, or for any `.globl` appearing in a non-text section.

 ### Labels

 A label consists of a sequence of alphanumeric characters followed by a colon